shardsofaperture/DVMetaDataBurnIn/readme.md

 # DVMetaDataBurnIn

-**DVMetaDataBurnIn** is a free, open source macOS utility for burning original DV/Digital8 camcorder date/time metadata directly into your video files.
-It’s powered by `dvrescue` and `ffmpeg`, which prior to this involvd me banging my head running temrinal scripts to get the same result.
+**DVMetaDataBurnIn** is a free, open source macOS utility for burning original DV/Digital8 camcorder date/time metadata directly into video files.
+It’s powered by `dvrescue` and `ffmpeg`, which prior to this involved me banging my head running terminal scripts to get the same result.
 I wanted a beter way for myself outside of apple script.
 This is my attempt to make DV timestamp burning actually useable for batchwork.
 ---

 ## Known Issues
-- No log output sometimes - possibly due to file size or the time it takes for dvrescue to read the metadata
 - No progress bar (just says running)
 - No way to tell it where to save the file (it saves in the same location as the original file)
 - May make splash screen shorter, I just wanted one like the old Sony software had
-- Still trying to figure out if large files hang this or not
 - File chooser doesn't limit to file types
-- Having SOME issues with large files and dvrescue but working on it
-- Clips that have muliple date/times for start stop only count forward from the first read timecode as of right now.
-So if you have a video clip manually captured that was 5 minutes at 2pm, and 5 minutes at 3pm, the timecode will run from 2:00 - 2:10 not 2:00-2:05 then jump to 3:00 to 3:05 in the burn.
-Will fix later.
-- Unknown issue - will this work on M series macs?
-IDK Using an intel mac.
+- Unknown issue if this will this work on m series mac.
+Was built / works on an intel mac.

 ---

 ## Change Log

+--- 12/1/25
+--- Calling this 1.0 Beta!

+--- Now have actual RDT being read - no more trickery reading the first timestamp.

 --- 11/30/25
 * Added passthrough (convert-only) mode alongside burn-in mode.